DraconDev/tiles/plan.md

     └── system.rs     # Sysinfo + SSH text parsing

-the menu should differentiate what we clicking on so for ex files empty space we might see new folder and new file,
+the menu should differentiate what we clicking on so for ex files empty space we might see new folder and new file, while clicking on